METAPOETICS VI/VI

 The Eternal Alchemist

-To create a poem I do not carve words into
+To create a poem I do not carve words in

 stone, scrawl them on scraps of paper, or